DLBPointon/APSB-coursework/README.md

 - BioModels website is still down.

 - Removed TSV dumps to local files for end user assessment, due to the size of these files it wasn't possible.

+### 31@01-08-2022

+- BioModels is back up, modifying coursework to reflect it.